Benefits of Green Tea for Skin

-In addition to the anti-inflammatory benefits of green tea creams, there is antimicrobial (including the bacteria P. acnes that plays a role in acne), anti-acne (in ways beyond P. acnes reduction), and sebum-reducing properties for skin.
+In addition to the anti-inflammatory benefits of green tea creams, there is antimicrobial (including the bacteria P. acnes, now named C. acnes, that plays a role in acne), anti-acne (in ways beyond C. acnes reduction), and sebum-reducing properties for skin.
 EGCG in particular has been studied in the inflammatory cascade leading to acne and shown benefit.

 My Green Tea Antioxidant Skin Therapy is a great choice for oily complexions.
 It has the equivalent of 500 cups of ECGC green tea polyphenols per ounce of cream, and thus well able to provide the sebum reducing benefits, but it is also rich in hyaluronic acid.
 Hyaluronic acid is a powerful water binding ingredient.
 I find that the Green Tea Antioxidant Cream is often the perfect moisturizer for oily complexions.
 It helps to prevent skin dehydration with the hyaluronic acid, while at the same time it has the potential to reduce skin sebum production and fight inflammation from acne lesions or acne treating products.

-What are the best green tea face products and creams?
+What are the best face products and creams?

-Many of my other products contain lesser amounts of green tea mixed into formulations targeted with other key ingredients for a variety of skin conditions and goals.
+Many of my other products contain lesser amounts of EGCG’s mixed into formulations targeted with other key ingredients for a variety of skin conditions and goals.
 The green tea antioxidants in these products have benefit, but not nearly as dramatic as the 3 products I listed above.
-The amount of green tea in these 3 products make them unique, costly to produce, and there are no substitutes.

-Mother Nature and skin care science has given us a powerhouse!
+Mother Nature and skin care science have given us a powerhouse!